RichardCoffee/privacy-my-way/README.md

 ### Next Release
 * Upgrade:  update base plugin classes.

+### 1.5.3
+* Bugfix:  The minor bugfix in the last release was itself broken.
+I panicked about the missing updater, and well...

 ### 1.5.2
 * Bugfix:  forced update on the Plugin Update Checker.
 Github lost it's files at some point, even though they still showed up in my own repo.